Evergreen, Edmonton

 Evergreen, or Evergreen Community, is a neighbourhood in the rural northeast portion of the City of Edmonton, Alberta, Canada.
-A manufactured home community, it is located at the northwest corner of 167 Avenue NW and Meridian Street.
+This manufactured home community (otherwise known as a trailer park) is located at the northwest corner of 167 Avenue NW and Meridian Street.

 Evergreen had a population of 1,450 according to Edmonton's 2012 municipal census.

 The community is represented by the Edmonton Evergreen Community Association, established in 1982, which runs a community hall located at Evergreen Drive and Cedar Avenue.